Fully Hyperbolic Convolutional Neural Networks: Building Blocks of the Fully Hyperbolic Network

-Let us now introduce a fully hyperbolic network that overcomes the above issues.
 To this end we focus our attention on the layers where the resolution and number of channels are changed.
 Let $\widehat \bfY_j$ be the $j$-th state obtained at layer $j$.
 Our goal is to obtain a new state $\bfY_j$ that has a coarser resolution with more channels.
 This of course can be done by simply convolving $\widehat \bfY_j$ by a few kernels and then, coarsening each one of them which can be written as

 Here, $\bfA_i$ are convolution matrices and $\bfP$ are restriction matrices.
-The resulting state $\bfY_j$ has now $n$ channels, each channel has lower resolution compared to the original state.
+The resulting state $\bfY_j$ has now $n$ channels, and each channel has a lower resolution compared to the original state.

 Consider the matrix